-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Reinforce the urban character and sense of enclosure of Farrer Place by requiring new buildings to: - i. be built to the street alignment; and - ii. have adequate setbacks above the street alignment. - (c) Restrain the building bulk and scale of new development, particularly to the east and south of the place. - (d) Protect and extend winter sun access to the place, particularly during lunchtime.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Reinforce the urban character and sense of enclosure of Farrer Place by requiring new buildings to: - i. be built to the street alignment; and - ii. have adequate setbacks above the street alignment. - (c) Restrain the building bulk and scale of new development, particularly to the east and south of the place. - (d) Protect and extend winter sun access to the place, particularly during lunchtime.